Nyleesia/My-Hangman-Game/README.md

 My code breaks/doesn't work as I would like, when I ask it to "quit(exit game)" while on a page hosted by github (this is expected).
-As soon as we get into the UI side of things, I expect that I will be able to better undertstand what I need to do to make my code work as I want it to, under most circumstances (specifically when my own machine is not being used the "server".
+As soon as we get into the UI side of things, I expect that I will be able to better undertstand what I need to do to make my code work as I want it to, under most circumstances (specifically when my own machine is not being used the "server").
 </br>
 </br>
 </br>